hofstadter-io/cuetorials.com/content/patterns/switch.md

 This is the result of all conditions being evaulated.
 That is, there is not short-circuit to the evaluation.

-{{< chromaDouble
+{{< codePane2
-  lhsPath="code/patterns/switch/conditions.html" lhsTitle="conditions.cue"
+  file1="code/patterns/switch/conditions.html" title1="conditions.cue" play1="true"
-  rhsPath="code/patterns/switch/conditions.sh" rhsTitle="cue export conditions.cue" rhsLang="shell"
+  file2="code/patterns/switch/conditions.sh" title2="cue export conditions.cue" lang2="shell"
 >}}